Why has my website traffic dropped? What is actually happening in 2026

 None of these are permanent problems.
 But they do not fix themselves either.

 This is sometimes called a “zero-click search.”
-It has been growing steadily for years, and the rise of AI tools has accelerated it significantly.
+It has been growing steadily for years, and queries that trigger an AI Overview show noticeably higher zero-click rates than the average search.

 For businesses that depend on search traffic, this is the core of the problem.
 It is not that your site has necessarily got worse.
 It is that the pipeline feeding it has shrunk.